-- Text size: Select between Standard and Large to customize the text size on your vehicle's touchscreen. - Time: Choose to display time in either 12 or 24 hour format. - Energy Display: Choose to display remaining energy and charging units as either a percentage of battery energy remaining, or as an estimate of the distance you can drive.
+- Text size: Select between Standard and Large to customize the text size on your vehicle's touchscreen. - Time: Choose to display time in either 12 or 24 hour format. - Region Format: Choose a region to define the formatting convention used to display dates (mm dd yy/dd-mm-yy, etc.) and decimal separators (5.123, 5,123, etc.). - Energy Display: Choose to display remaining energy and charging units as either a percentage of battery energy remaining, or as an estimate of the distance you can drive.

 NOTE: When anticipating when you need to charge, use energy estimate as a general guideline only.
 Many factors have an impact on energy consumption.
-See Factors Affecting Energy Consumption on page 165.
+See Factors Affecting Energy Consumption on page 168.